-Lt.
-Ricardo Jauregui and Lt.
-Thomas Presson have similar life stories.
-The two went to high school together and later joined the department just six months apart.
+Two CDCR lieutenants, Ricardo Jauregui and Thomas Presson, have similar life stories as well as a shared passion for hunting.
+They went to high school together and later joined the department just six months apart.
 Rather than letting the stress of work and life come between them, they’ve found ways to strengthen their friendship through a shared love of hunting.
 Our latest story in the Beyond the Badge series takes a closer look at their rural route to maintaining work-life balance.

 The two work at Sierra Conservation Center but that wasn’t always the case.
 Lt.
 Presson began his career at San Quentin State Prison, transferred to Deuel Vocational Institution and then went to Sierra Conservation Center, where he’s been since 2012.

 The two promoted through the ranks together but have continued to find time to do what they enjoy.
 Two years ago, they became duck hunting partners.

 “It has helped us both decompress from daily stresses of being in corrections,” said Lt.
 Jauregui.
 “We love hunting ducks because of the work and preparation it takes to call them in to you.
 It’s an art.”

 Lt.
 Presson said hunting allows him to spend time devoted to his family.